emojicode/emojicode.github.io/src/reference/the-s-package.md

 ⏩ start stop
 ```

-The latter uses 1 as *step* value.
+The latter uses 1 as *step* value if *start* is less than *stop*, otherwise
+-1 is used as *step* value.
+If you provide 0 as *step* value *step* will be
+set to an appropriate value as described before.

 Ranges can be very helpful in combination with 🔂 if you need to repeat
 something for a specific number of times: